This topic describes the Elastic Compute Service (ECS) instance families supported by E-MapReduce (EMR) and their use scenarios.

 - Local SSD type

-This instance family uses local SSDs for storage, which provides high local IOPS and throughput.
+This instance family uses local SSDs for storage, which provide high random IOPS and high throughput.

 - Shared type (entry level)